 Absolutely!
-If you're passing by the Studio you're welcome to pop in and see if I'm there; if I'm there, I am typically making glass.
-My studio is open By Chance or By Appointment.
-I am usually open Saturdays 10am-4pm, and 6-8pm on the third Friday of each month for the 3rd Friday Gallery Walk in Bellows Falls, Vermont (BF3F).
+If you're passing by the Studio you're welcome to pop in and see if I'm there; if I'm there, I am typically making glass!
+My studio is open By Appointment, due to Covid-19.
+I am usually open weekdays, and some Saturdays 10am-4pm.
 For best results, PLEASE Contact me before your visit to make sure I'll be at the studio that day--Life Happens!
 Feel free to contact me also for more information and additional times to come visit the Studio.

 How do you package & ship your work?

 I am working all the time at becoming more environmentally responsible all the time, and using renewable sources for packing/shipping.
 Every piece will come packaged in a Kraft Gift Box, made from recycled materials, packaged with biodegradable packing peanuts in a corrugated cardboard box also made from recycled materials.
 I am working on removing the plastic bubble wrap, and now primarily use a hex-paper wrapping system, but for now you might still see some occasional bubble wrap to keep certain pieces safe through the shipping process.
 Unless specified, all pieces are shipped using the USPS Priority Mail option. they are 100 yards from the studio; I get a nice little walk every time I hand-deliver your box to the Post Office and send it on its way to You--Thank you for the added exercise! :^)

 Is the piece I order the same as the picture?